Everyone loves a big Maine Coon Cat!

-Affectionate, friendly and laid-back are just some of the traits they have in common.
+Affectionate, gorgeous, friendly and laid-back are just some of the traits they have in common.

 It's hard to describe that unique, silly, quirky, smart personality, but we'll try to give you a peek into life with them!

-A beautiful, big Maine Coon Cat is a true character.
+A beautiful, large and loving Coonie a true character.
 They have such wonderful quirks and traits!
-Here, you will find out everything there is to know about them!

-These gorgeous guys and gals steal your heart with their laid-back personalities and clown-like antics.
+These gorgeous guys and gals will steal your heart with their laid-back personalities and clown-like antics.
 Just visit our page on funny, silly Coonies to see stories from Coonie lovers from around the world.

-This is the largest domestic cat breed.
-How big do they get?
+So, as the largest domestic cat breed, how big do they get?
 Well, first let's talk about weight.
-An average kitty weighs between 8 pounds and 11 pounds.
+An average house cat weighs between 8 pounds and 11 pounds.

 There will be exceptions where a one may weigh as little as 5 pounds or more than 11, if they become overweight.

-It is pretty unusual for a domestic feline to weigh around 13 - 15 pounds.
+It is pretty unusual for an average domestic cat to weigh around 13 - 15 pounds at full size.
 That is a lot of kitty to look upon.

 Add that fluffy, shaggy coat, and you are looking at quite a specimen!

-Feb 2013 Update: Sadly, Stewie lost his battle with cancer and died at the age of eight.
+Sadly, Stewie lost his battle with cancer and died at the age of eight in February 2013.
 This very special boy who traveled and worked as a therapy animal will be missed by many.
 RIP, Stewie.

-The breed standard for felines doesn't specify length, as it does in dogs.
+The breed standard for felines doesn't specify length, as it does for dogs.
 A big Maine Coon cat should have a rather square build, and be strong.

 Since Leo is four feet long he can weigh 35 pounds and be healthy!

-Our boy (also Leo, coincidentally) is a Red Tabby who measures about 36 inches, or three feet long.
+For reference, our boy (also Leo, coincidentally) is a Red Tabby who measures about 36 inches, or three feet long.
 He weighs a little over 18 pounds.
 There are photos of him further down.

 This falls in the upper range, but it's not uncommon at all.
 Part of the breed standard is that these felines will be in good proportion.
-Some are longer and therefore heavier than others.
+Some are longer (and therefore heavier) than others.

 In general, this is a hearty, robust breed!
 It's important to understand how to take care of this breed, though.